CARDIN, MIKULSKI ANNOUNCE FEDERAL FUNDING FOR WICOMICO COUNTY FIREFIGHTERS

 "Firefighter grants represent a major effort by the Federal government to ensure that our nation's first responders have the equipment and training they need to do the job," said Senator Cardin.
 "Our firefighters are on the frontlines every day, and it is critical that they have the resources to deal with any emergency or life-threatening situation they may have to confront."

-The Fruitland Volunteer Fire Company will use its $55,670 to purchase a new Air Cascade System for refilling oxygen tanks, a new thermal imaging camera, and a gas detector.
+The Willards Volunteer Fire Department in Wicomico County will use its $107,350 to purchase 30 new sets of turn out gear, which will replace gear that is no longer National Fire Protection Association (NFPA) compliant.
+The department will also purchase a new air compressor and an Air Cascade System.
 This is the second award for the department.
-In 2006, it was awarded $123,809 to purchase new turn out gear and new Self Contained Breathing Apparatus (SCBA) equipment.
-For more information, call Chief Robin Townsend at 410-749-9421.
+In 2005, it was awarded $96,777 to purchase new Self Contained Breathing Apparatus (SBCA) equipment.
+For more information, call Chief Keith Twilley at 410-835-8679.

 Next Article Previous Article